If you don’t need it immediately after reaching State Pension age, delaying your pension could really pay off in the long run

 If you claim your State Pension while you’re still working, it’ll be added to your wages when your income tax bill is worked out.
 If your earnings already eat up all of your £12,500 annual tax-free personal allowance, then the whole of your State Pension will be taxed at the basic rate of 20% (different rates apply in Scotland).
 If you’re a higher earner some, or all, of your State Pension could be taxed at 40% or more.

 Say, for example, you had an annual salary of £30,000 and decided to draw on your State Pension while you were still working.
 Your salary would use up your £12,500 personal allowance, and the remaining £17,500 of your salary would be taxed at the basic rate of 20%.
-If you were entitled to the full new State Pension of £168.60 per week (£8767.20 per year), this would also be taxed at 20% along with your remaining salary (see graph below).
+If you were entitled to the full new State Pension of £175.20 per week, or £9,110.40 per year (in the 2020/21 tax year), this would also be taxed at 20% along with your remaining salary.

 Alternatively, if you were to delay claiming it until you’d stopped earning, as well as getting a higher level of income from your State Pension, you’d now have your full £12,500 personal allowance to set against it.
 If you had no other taxable income in retirement, then your tax bill would be zero and you’d get the full benefit of your State Pension.